Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Introduction

 The QGEM protocol relies on creating the adjacent, macroscopic quantum superposition for {\it electrically neutral} masses and bringing them sufficiently close to each other so that the two systems are entangled {\it solely} via the gravitational interaction.
 However, realizing this in a laboratory is a challenge in itself.
-The electromagnetic interaction can dominate over the gravitational one due to potentials such as electric and magnetic dipole~\cite{vandeKamp:2020rqh,Schut:2023hsy,Schut:2023eux}, Casimir-Polder~\cite{Casimir:1947kzi,Casimir:1948dh}, and patch potentials~\cite{Speake,Kim:2009mr,Behunin_2012}.
-Notably, an interesting observation was first made in\cite{vandeKamp:2020rqh} that the electromagnetic interactions can be screened while the gravitational interaction cannot be, leading to various analyses on the designing aspects of the QGEM experiment~ \cite{Schut:2023hsy,Schut:2023hsy}.
+The electromagnetic interaction can dominate over the gravitational one due to potentials such as electric and magnetic dipole~\cite{vandeKamp:2020rqh,Schut2024,Schut:2023eux}, Casimir-Polder~\cite{Casimir:1947kzi,Casimir:1948dh}, and patch potentials~\cite{Speake,Kim:2009mr,Behunin_2012}.
+Notably, an interesting observation was first made in\cite{vandeKamp:2020rqh} that the electromagnetic interactions can be screened while the gravitational interaction cannot be, leading to various analyses on the designing aspects of the QGEM experiment~ \cite{Schut2024}.
 We further studied the role of dephasing and decoherence due to Casimir-Polder potential and an electric dipole in the case of creating spatial superposition in a free-falling setup~\cite{Schut:2023tce,Fragolino:2023agd}.
-However, more crucially, we realised that trapping and shielding the particle simultaneously leads to further improvements in witnessing the entanglement due to quantum gravity between the two masses~\cite{Schut:2023hsy}.
-In particular, the superposition size required to test the quantum nature of gravity is now reduced by roughly two orders of magnitude for similar mass scale with the insertion of a conducting plate~\cite{Schut:2023hsy}.
+However, more crucially, we realised that trapping and shielding the particle simultaneously leads to further improvements in witnessing the entanglement due to quantum gravity between the two masses~\cite{Schut2024}.
+In particular, the superposition size required to test the quantum nature of gravity is now reduced by roughly two orders of magnitude for similar mass scale with the insertion of a conducting plate~\cite{Schut2024}.
+Although optical trapping of silica nanoparticles has seen several notable advancements \cite{delic2020cooling,tebbenjohanns2021quantum}, nanodiamonds have not yet been optically trapped in high vacuum, and light scattering poses a technical challenge for maintaining coherent quantum spatial superpositions.
+Additionally, it has been shown that under certain conditions nanodiamonds can graphitize when optically trapped in vacuum \cite{graphitization}.
+Therefore, it is pertinent to explore ``dark'' trapping schemes like the magnetic trapping approach we suggest here.

+In this paper, we study a micro-fabricated wire-based approach inspired by techniques developed in the atom-chip community \cite{Folman2000,Fortagh2007,Amico2022,riechel}, where two nanodiamonds can be magnetically trapped in a 'long' trap with a flat direction, on either side of a microfabricated chip with an embedded (super)conducting plate.
+While chip-based magnetic trapping of neutral atoms is typically accomplished through the Zeeman effect i.e. $U_{int}$= $-\bm \mu\bf\cdot B$, where $\bm\mu$ is the magnetic moment of the atom, diamagnetic trapping of nanoparticles relies on their induced magnetic moment in the presence of an external magnetic field, yielding an interaction term $\propto \chi_V|B|^2$, where $\chi_V<0$ is the volume magnetic susceptibility of the nanoparticle.